 a.
 Frontline Plus: This liquid is safe for use on both cats and dogs.
 To be effective against ticks it should be applied every 2 weeks.

 b.
-Advantix: This liquid is toxic to cats and can only be used on dogs.
+Advantix: This liquid is can only be used on dogs.
 To be effective against ticks it should be applied every 3 weeks.

 Tick Fever is the common name given to the protozoa Babesia.
 There are two common strains that we see in Hong Kong, Babesia gibsoni and Babesia canis.
 However, both have similar symptoms and treatment.
 The protozoa destroy red blood cells in the body resulting in anaemia.
 If left untreated for too long, life-threatening anaemia may result and may require blood transfusions and a long hospital stay to recover.
 However, if treated early, most dogs don't have to stay in hospital and can have the full course of treatment at home.